 - Do I need a screen on the dash cam?

 A screen helps with setting up the camera and playing back videos on the spot.
-However, if the camera supports Wi-Fi, you can also operate it using the smart phone app.
+However, if the camera supports Wi-Fi, you can also operate it using the smart phone app — this is slower though.

-A separate interior camera means one more cable and one more device being installed on your wind shield (or wherever you prefer to place the interior camera).
+A separate interior camera means one more cable and one more device being installed on your wind shield.
 If the interior camera is part of the main unit, installation is easier, but the drawback is that you have less freedom as to where you point your interior lens.

-There are two clear winners this year.
-And just like last year, both of them are from the well-known Chinese mid-price brand, Viofo.
+There are two clear winners this year, and both of them are from the well-known Chinese mid-price brand, Viofo.

 Viofo A229 Pro 3CH – Best Video Quality

-Price: Amazon US / CA / UK – AliExpress – more countries & vendors (affiliate links)
+Price: Amazon US / CA / UK – AliExpress – eBay US / AU – more countries & vendors (ad)

 Forward Video: Very good (4.0/5)